gusindra/hireach/resources/markdown/terms.md

 PLEASE READ THESE TERMS CAREFULLY BEFORE USING OUR SERVICES OR WEBSITE.

 When we use “you” or “your” in these Terms, we refer to anyone who accesses or uses our Services and Website.
-By accessing or using our Services and Website as well as any features (including the Telixcel SaaS and Telixcel Chat) and content (including the Pricing and FAQ) made available through the Website, you acknowledge that you have read these Terms and indicate your agreement to be bound by these Terms and the documents referred to in them.
+By accessing or using our Services and Website as well as any features (including the HiReach SaaS and HiReach Chat) and content (including the Pricing and FAQ) made available through the Website, you acknowledge that you have read these Terms and indicate your agreement to be bound by these Terms and the documents referred to in them.
 In the event of any conflict or inconsistency between these Terms and Pricing or FAQ, these Terms shall prevail.

 If you do not agree to any part of these Terms, you should stop using the Services and Website immediately.

 If you have any questions, comments, complaints or claims with respect to our Services and Website, you may contact us at:

-Email: telixcel@goldenunion.group
+Email: info@firmapps.ai

 Address: The H Tower 17th Floor unit JL HR Rasuna Said Kav 20 Kuningan Jakarta Selatan Indonesia